 Important advisories and information

 - Does not affect OFAC sanctions related to the conflict in Darfur, which were imposed pursuant to E.O.
 13400 of April 26, 2006 and pursuant to the national emergency declared in E.O.
-13067, which will not be terminated; and
+13067, which remains in effect; and

-- Does not affect OFAC designations of any Sudanese persons pursuant to sanctions authorities other than E.O.s 13067 and 13412.
+- Does not affect OFAC’s imposition of sanctions on any Sudanese persons pursuant to sanctions authorities other than E.O.s 13067 and 13412.

 Frequently Asked Questions